wes9319/React-TODOs-App/README.md

 * Delete TODOs
 * Search TODOs

-All the data persist on the user's browser taking advantage of localStorage.
+All the data persist on the user's browser taking advantage of localStorage and custom React Hooks.

 The App is built & optimized for mobile.